deva-hari/lightweight-yt-dlp-audio-player/README.md

 ---

-*Made with ❤️ for music lovers, productivity nerds, and anyone who hates bloatware.*
+*Made with ❤️ and 🤖 for music lovers, productivity nerds, and anyone who hates bloatware.*